paulnta/Polliwog/report/README.md

 Story testing requires random data generation, random HTTP requests and random HTTP methods.
 The goal is to set up undefined workflows.

+*A specific tool for this kind of test should be used instead of API Coplilot.*

 ### <a name="Tools"></a> Tools

 #### API Copilot

-API Copilot is a Node.js based Javascript library which provides data population scenarios features for testing and validating APIs implementation.
+API Copilot is a Node.js based Javascript module which provides data population scenarios features for testing and validating APIs implementation.
 It defines the concept of scenario which is a series of steps that are executed in order.

 Documentation : https://github.com/AlphaHydrae/api-copilot